danielschudel/NCSSM-ICD/index.md

 * We require that all riders be fully vaccinated.
 All drivers are fully vaccinated also.
 * Will remain masked while in vehicles.
-* Limiting the number of riders.
+* We are limiting the number of riders.

 ## Masses for 2021/2022